Published on October 23, 2024

 Treatments for low sperm count include:

-• Treatments for sexual intercourse problems.
-Medication or counseling can help improve fertility in conditions such as erectile dysfunction or premature ejaculation.
+• Treatments for sexual conditions.
+Medicine or counseling can help improve fertility in conditions such as erectile dysfunction or premature ejaculation.

 • Hormone treatments and medications.
-Your doctor might recommend hormone replacement or medications in cases where infertility is caused by high or low levels of certain hormones or problems with the way the body uses hormones.
+These treatments can help if you have infertility caused by high or low levels of certain hormones.
+These treatments also may help if you have issues with the way your body uses hormones.

 When treatment doesn't work